SunPower/pvfactors/README.rst

 Installation
 ------------

-pvfactors is currently compatible and tested with Python versions 2.7 and 3.6, and is available in [PyPI](https://pypi.org/project/pvfactors/).
+pvfactors is currently compatible and tested with Python versions 2.7 and 3.6, and is available in `PyPI <https://pypi.org/project/pvfactors/>`_.

-The easiest way to install pvfactors is to use [pip](https://pip.pypa.io/en/stable/) as follows:
+The easiest way to install pvfactors is to use pip_ as follows:

     $ pip install pvfactors

-The package wheel files are also available in the [release section](https://github.com/SunPower/pvfactors/releases) of the Github repository.
+The package wheel files are also available in the `release section`_ of the Github repository.

 Requirements